remix-run/react-router/docs/api/components/Link.md

 ### `params`

-Object, the parameters to fill in the dynamic segments of your route.
+An object of the names/values that correspond with dynamic segments in your route path.

 #### Example